gardener/gardener/docs/proposals/01-extensibility.md

 Gardener would render the Helm chart and deploy the resources into the seed.
 It will not react if `.spec.registration.deployment.type!=helm`, which allows it to also use any other deployment mechanism.
 Controllers that are getting deployed by operators would not specify the `.spec.deployment` section in the `ControllerRegistration` at all.

-:information: Any controller requiring dynamic configuration values (e.g., based on the cloud provider or the region of the seed) must be installed with the operator approach.
+:information_source: Any controller requiring dynamic configuration values (e.g., based on the cloud provider or the region of the seed) must be installed with the operator approach.

 ## Other Cloud-Specific Parts